ddz16/MoMu/README.md

 # MoMu

-The PyTorch implementation of MoMu, described in "Natural Language-informed Understanding of Molecule Graphs".
+The PyTorch implementation of MoMu, described in "Natural Language-informed Modeling of Molecule Graphs".

 # Data availability